Old Cases: The Police

-Greggs and Bubbles discuss the recent hit on the Barksdale stash.
-He is disappointed she has never heard of Omar or his brother, No-Heart Anthony.
+Greggs and Bubbles discuss the recent hit on the Barksdale stash by Omar.
 McNulty is forced to drive Bubbles to his son's soccer game.
 During the trip, he discusses sharing parental custody with his estranged wife Elena, but the conversation devolves into profanity.
 At home, Greggs notices Cheryl's cell phone bill and realizes that the Barksdale dealers use pagers to avoid any documentation of incoming and outgoing calls.
-Phelan is disappointed when Burrell tells him they have nothing on the Barksdales and phones McNulty.
+Judge Phelan is disappointed when Burrell tells him they have nothing on the Barksdales and phones McNulty.
 Daniels meets with Burrell and tells him that he can take the Barksdale case wherever the deputy commissioner wants, raising the possibility of McNulty's suggested wire to make the case.

 Greggs suggests pager cloning to monitor Barksdale communications, but Daniels points out that they need to have a number to bug.
 Freamon surprises everybody by revealing that the number he found in the stash house belongs to D'Angelo.
-While sharing a drink with McNulty, Freamon explains that he was transferred to the pawn shop unit after pursuing a politically-connected suspect against his major's orders.
+While sharing a drink with McNulty, Freamon explains that he was transferred to the pawn shop unit after pursuing a politically connected suspect against his major's orders.
 Freamon warns that McNulty is likely on a similar path.
 That night, McNulty shows up at Greggs' apartment drunk.
 She confirms that their visual surveillance was unable to follow targets into the towers as planned.
 Back with Cheryl, Greggs explains that McNulty is lonely, and they begin to make love.

 The Street

-Omar, Brandon, and Bailey enjoy the proceeds from the Barksdale robbery.
-Brandon apologizes for using Omar's name during the raid, but Omar points out that he was already well known in Baltimore anyway.
-He is worried that the Barksdales could attack Brandon, now revealed to be Omar's lover.
+Omar and his associates Brandon and Bailey enjoy the proceeds from the Barksdale robbery.
+Brandon apologizes for using Omar's name during the raid, but Omar points out that he was already well known anyway.
+He is worried that the Barksdales could attack Brandon, who is revealed to be Omar's lover.
 An addict approaches Omar with her infant son and respectfully asks for a free fix, which he gives her.

-Meanwhile, Avon discusses the loss of the stash with his enforcers Anton "Stinkum" Artis and Wee-Bey and puts a contract out on Omar's crew.
+Meanwhile, Avon discusses the loss of the stash with his enforcers Anton "Stinkum" Artis and Wee-Bey Brice, putting a contract out on Omar's crew.
 Avon doubles the bounty when informed by Stinkum that Omar is gay.
-Stringer tells Avon he is worried about the pit operation since the robbery coincided with the police raid.
-He reassures Avon that his nephew D'Angelo is doing well, but he is worried there may be a leak from someone else in D'Angelo's crew.
-Bodie arrives back at the pit, where Poot and Wallace are surprised that he got home so soon after his arrest.
-D'Angelo bristles when Bodie says he would still be there had it been him, and tells them that he murdered Kresson, Avon's scorned girlfriend, after she had threatened revenge by testifying to the police.
+Stringer tells Avon he is worried about the Pit operation since the robbery coincided with the police raid.
+He reassures Avon that D'Angelo is doing well but is worried there may be a leak from someone in D'Angelo's crew.
+Bodie returns to the Pit, where Poot and Wallace are surprised that he has returned so soon after his arrest.
+D'Angelo bristles when Bodie says he would still be there had it been him, telling them that he murdered Kresson, Avon's scorned girlfriend, after she had threatened to testify to police.
 Bodie, who has never killed anybody, is humbled.
 The dealers destroy some new security cameras around the towers.